DNibs/s-programming-language/README.md

 - **Macros**
   Higher-level abstractions built entirely from the three primitives.
   - **Parameterized**: pass variables and labels as arguments.
-  - **Locals**: temporary variables declared with a leading underscore (e.g. `_z`) are renamed with a unique suffix at runtime, giving each macro call its own namespace.
+  - **Locals**: declare local variables to be renamed with a unique suffix at runtime, giving each macro call its own namespace.
+Uses convention of a prefix underscore (e.g. `_z`)
   - **Recursive**: macros may call themselves (direct or mutual recursion).

 - **Safety**